×

 Nov, 2019 - Present

-Contributing on GNOME OS and GNOME build metadata
+Contributing on GNOME OS and GNOME build metadata.
+I mainly work on the boot, secure boot, encryption and updates.

 • Freedesktop SDK